nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `edit 2 at today 3pm` (Edits the start time to the current day 3pm for task 2)
 * `edit 3 every 7 days` (Edits the recurrence of task 3 to be every 7 days)

-#### Priority tasks: `priority`
-Allows the user to set the priority of a task when creating it.
-If the task is of importance, the user can assign it with a high priority. <br>
-Format : `add <task name> priority high`

-Example:
-* `add CS2101 by 01/01/2016 priority high`

 #### Undo a Task: `undo`
 Undo the most recent task entered in the command line<br>